wp-plugins/wwy-time/readme.txt

 == Description ==

-WWYTime wordpress plugin will help you embed the Interactive and dynamic map with timeline and markers from wwytimeline.com.
+WWY wordpress plugin.
+Interactive and dynamic map with timeline and markers.

-The whole plugin now available for sale on http://wwytimeline.com - Register and contact the admin.

-More maps available!

-Every important point will have it's own page to explain.
+Make money with this plugin!

+Demo and you can download the complete plugin here: http://wwy.waitington.com

+Also check out our new plugin <a href="https://wordpress.org/plugins/wait-list-app/">Wait List App</a> plugin but first go to <a href="http://waitington.com">Wait List App</a>

+Plug-in functions:

+    Front-end user accessibility only, except Admin
+    Option to use top bar for Sign-in and registration Option to keep the main menu visible only when signed-in Payment(Paypal) integration in case you want to sell the maps to the users Invoice management.
+    Total customization of the maps and markers - see the video tutorial.
+    Publish function in order to make the maps available to the public.
+    Possibility to share the maps through the social networks.
+    Option to view the maps full-screen.

 = Including: =
 * multi language ability